Professional Negligence – Claims Against Solicitors

 - Failing to keep proper accounts

-A personal injury solicitor may be held liable for negligence in cases where they have caused unnecessary delays in a person’s claim leading to the claim to be statute barred (i.e. ignoring the personal injury claim time limits) or in cases where they have advised a person to settle a claim for much lower than what the claim is actually worth to the client.
+A personal injury solicitor may be held liable for negligence in cases where they have caused unnecessary delays in a person’s claim leading to the claim to be statute barred.
+This means ignoring the personal injury claim time limit.
+In cases where they have advised a person to settle a claim for much lower than what the claim is actually worth to the client.

-A solicitor may be held liable in cases where they have fails to carry out court procedures, meet court dates or fails to follow instruction leading to the client’s case being lost.
+A solicitor may be held liable in cases where they have failed to carry out court procedures, meet court dates or fails to follow instruction leading to the client’s case being lost.

 A wills and probate solicitor may be held liable in cases where they make a will that does not coincide with the clients wishes and a loss occurs.

 A conveyancing solicitor may be held liable for negligence when they are buying or selling a property and makes a mistake when dealing with a property transaction such as losing title deeds or other mistakes that cause a delay in the transaction leading to a loss for the client.